The Top 5 Lease Accounting Research Studies

 Download the Research Study from the EY website.
 (Opens PDF)

 Conducted by KPMG, this research study analyzes the operational and financial challenges companies are encountering with the new revenue recognition and leasing standards.
 The study assesses companies’ progress towards and challenges with implementing the new leasing standards.
 It also explores the impacts on tax reporting and debt financing strategies.

 3) Lease Accounting Survey 2016

-A joint survey between CBRE and PWC that studied the market response to the corporate real estate market is responding to the new lease accounting standards.
-Provides insights on how attitudes towards lease versus buy; contract structure and pricing may change as a result of the new standards.
-And provides insights into implementation approaches and software solutions.
-(No registration required)
+A joint survey between CBRE and PwC that studied how the corporate real estate market is responding to the new lease accounting standards.
+Provides insights on how attitudes towards lease versus buy, contract structure, and pricing may change as a result of the new standards.
+Provides insights into implementation approaches and software solutions.
+(No registration required).

 Download the Research Study from the PWC website.
 (Opens PDF)

 4) Lease Accounting Survey – Preparing for Implementation